d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/queries-keys-values.md

 from d2l import jax as d2l
 from jax import numpy as jnp
 ```

+## Visualization

+One of the benefits of the attention mechanism is that it can be quite intuitive, particularly when the weights are nonnegative and sum to $1$.
+In this case we might *interpret* large weights as a way for the model to select components of relevance.
+While this is a good intuition, it is important to remember that it is just that, an *intuition*.
+Regardless, we may want to visualize its effect on the given set of keys, when applying a variety of different queries.
+This function will come in handy later.

 We thus define the `show_heatmaps` function.
 Note that it does not take a matrix (of attention weights) as its input but rather a tensor with 4 axes, allowing for an array of different queries and weights.
 Consequently the input `matrices` has the shape (number of rows for display, number of columns for display, number of queries, number of keys).
 This will come in handy later on when we want to visualize the workings of :numref:`sec_multihead-attention` that is used to design Transformers.